Hormones, the KRAS-Variant & Breast Cancer Risk Study

 Dr. Weidhaas was able to learn about many of the women personally and their experiences with breast cancer.
 She found that by working directly with patients in the study, she was able to learn many critical pieces of information that may have been overlooked otherwise.
 Through this study and patient relationships, Dr. Weidhaas discovered a very important finding:

-Estrogen protects women with the KRAS-variant from cancer.
+Estrogen protects women with the inherited KRAS-variant from cancer.

 More about the study’s findings